Doomlazer/KQ4SCI-AGI-Egg-Port/README.md

 Beam me - coming soon

-Special thanks to Kawa for the font & sq1window fix, and to the extremely knoledgeable sciprogramming.com community.
+Special thanks to Kawa for the PxPlus CGA font & the sq1window solution, EricOakford for the SCI Decompile Archive, as well as everyone else in the extremely knoledgeable sciprogramming.com community.
 Developed using SCICompanion.com and other tools.

 ## INSTALLATION